Tesla Model Y vs Volvo EX40

 Feature Showdown

-The Tesla Model Y features a 16-inch touchscreen, while the Volvo EX40 gets a 9-inch display.
+The Tesla Model Y features a 16-inch touchscreen, while the Volvo EX40 gets a 9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Tesla Model Y stands out with Apple CarPlay, panoramic roof and ambient lighting that you will not find on the Volvo EX40.
 The Volvo EX40 counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, heated front seats and Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.